 - Current or Former Smoker

-Age-Related Macular Degeneration or AMD can be a serious, sight threatening disease that can lead to blindness.
+Center for Sight – Miroya Monsour, MD offers screening for age-related macular degeneration near Harrison City, PA.
+Age-Related Macular Degeneration, or AMD, can be a serious, sight-threatening disease that can lead to blindness.

-It is very important to have macular degeneration screening on a regular basis, particularly if you have any of the risk factors or are over age 55.
+It is very important to have a macular degeneration screening on a regular basis.
+It is particularly important if you have any of the risk factors or are more than 55 years old.
 However, please note that macular degeneration can affect anyone from any background at any time.
-We still do not have a definitive explanation for what causes AMD, but believe that it is caused by a combination of genetic and environmental conditions.
+We still do not have a definitive explanation for what causes AMD.
+Scientists believe that it is caused by a combination of genetic and environmental conditions.

 Macular Degeneration Screening

 The Center for Sight will perform a thorough eye examination to screen for signs of macular degeneration.
-The screening is painless and includes a dilated eye examination, analysis of visual acuity, and meticulous examination of the interior surface of the eyeball, including the macula and retinal areas.
+The screening is painless.
+It includes a dilated eye examination, analysis of visual acuity, and meticulous examination of the interior surface of the eyeball, including the macula and retinal areas.

 One of the first signs of macular degeneration is the presence of drusen (yellow deposits beneath the retina).
 As the disease progresses, pigment changes of the retina become evident to the trained eye of a professional ophthalmologist.
-By the time vision loss is noticed by the patient, macular degeneration is easily diagnosed and further testing will be necessary to determine the best treatment method to preserve your vision.
+By the time vision loss is noticed by the patient, macular degeneration is easily diagnosed.
+Further testing will be necessary to determine the best treatment method to preserve your vision.